Mureskae/QG/README.md

 ## Why it matters

-Future AI systems and multi-agent environments will require new primitives for coordination that go beyond tokens, votes, or engagement metrics.
-QG is an attempt to define those primitives early.
+Future AI systems, multi-agent architectures, and human–computer interfaces will need new primitives for coordination.
+QG is an attempt to define those primitives before the defaults get locked in.

-We explore the intersection of:
-- Attention economics
-- Interpretability research (J-space)
-- Post-quantum cryptography
-- Human-AI symbiosis

 ---